zuojianfa/ca-lang/README.md

 - [x] support comment
 - [ ] support `0xxxxxxxx` literal
 - [ ] when `-main` provided the global variable should use `#[scope(global)]` grammar to specifiy if it is a global variable
+  - [x] try default global variable as local variable in generated `main` function
+  - [ ] add `#[scope(global)]` grammar

+  after adding global grammars the semantic will be:
+  - `#[scope(global)]` can only used to describe the declare variables in non-function
+  - when compiling with `-main`
+	- the variable declare in non-function will be local variable in generated main function
+	- use `#[scope(global)]` ahead of global variable declare will be the global variable
+  - when no `-main` option
+	- the variable declare in non-function will be global variable
+	- `#[scope(global)]` have the same effect as with `-main` option, so it's no affect to non-function variables
+- [ ] how to cope with: when use `-main` but the source file already defined a main function? detect the conflicting

 ## Makefile
 - [ ] use cmake to build the system